Lightstreamer/Lightstreamer-example-StockList-adapter-java/README.md

-# Lightstreamer - Stock-List Demo - Java SE Adapter #
+# Lightstreamer - Stock-List Demo - Java Adapter #

 This project includes the resources needed to develop a Data Adapter for the [Lighstreamer - Basic Stock-List Demo - HTML Client](http://www.lightstreamer.com/demos#StockListDemo) that is pluggable into Lightstreamer Server.
 Please refer [here](http://www.lightstreamer.com/latest/Lightstreamer_Allegro-Presto-Vivace_5_1_Colosseo/Lightstreamer/DOCS-SDKs/General%20Concepts.pdf) for more details about Lightstreamer Adapters.<br>